Affordable Homes End Homelessness

 We know what ends homelessness.
-The research is clear – homes people can afford, with equal access and support if they need it – will end homelessness in the U.S. If we use the power we have as a community to advocate and organize to keep people housed, create new affordable homes for very low-income people, and invest in the well-being of each other, we can end homelessness.
+The research is clear — homes people can afford, with equitable access and support if they need it — will end homelessness in the United States.
+If we use the power we have as a community to advocate and organize to keep people housed, create new affordable homes for very low-income people, and invest in each others’ well being, we can end homelessness.

 In California, more than 150,000 people were counted as unhoused on one night in January, 2019.
 More than half a million people in the U.S. are currently unhoused, and that number under-represents the number of people living without adequate housing.